Jaymo33/Blog-Extensor/src/content/blog/how-many-ml-is-0-25-cups-tomato-sauce.md

     "name": "Is 0.25 cups of tomato sauce the same in the UK and USA?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "Yes, 0.25 cups equals 59 ml in both UK and US measurements.
 Cup sizes are standardized in cooking, though some regional recipes may use different tomato sauce thicknesses.
-Always check if your recipe specifies \"UK cups\" (rare) or standard cups."
+Always check if your recipe specifies "UK cups" (rare) or standard cups."
     }
     },
     {